leahwz/k-series-developer-docs/Tutorials/Authentication/OAuth2FlowwithPostman.md

 ***

 2. The user will log in and accept the scope(s) requested for your client.
-Your redirect URI will then be called with the authorization code in parameter, like this:
+We will then call your redirect URL with the authorization code in parameter, like this:

   ```